 Emphasizes principles of technical communication, particularly document design and readability, and gives students the opportunity to apply these principles in writing reports, instructions, descriptions, and abstracts for science, business, and communications.
-Prerequisite: ENGL 102 and junior status or instructor approval
+Prerequisite: Department approval

-ENGL 312 Radio Practicum

-Assists students in creating advanced live and audiotape productions of professional broadcast quality and/or assuming positions of management in a noncommercial FM radio station.
+ENGL 312 Radio Practicum Assists students in creating advanced live and audiotape productions of professional broadcast quality and/or assuming positions of management in a noncommercial FM radio station.
 Credit determined by extent of project(s).
 Prerequisite: None